 I think this is one of the best choices if you are looking for a good quality beginners keyboard.
 Packed with onboard lessons and a song library database – The Yamaha Education System will help you see fast results and enable to perform in front of friends and family in no time!
 The Yamaha PSR E463 offers a great start into the world of music learning and playing.

 A 61 touch-sensitive key set gives you a minimalized range of a classical piano, allowing you to feel the keys quite well while playing.
 This Yamaha has many additional functions, giving you a jump start into new genres, sound effects and practice – all of this is just a lot of fun to discover.

-This model has a high level of realism and will be a perfect fit for classic piano players looking for a more portable option to play at home.
+This model has a high level of realism and will be a perfect fit for classic piano players looking for a non-portable option to play at home.

 The piano uses Pure CF Sound Engine technology, i.e. the sound of the best concert grand pianos!
-You can choose from 10 different tones and 128 polyphony voices.
+It allows you to choose from 10 different tones and 128 polyphony voices.